 - Cases such as sinus surgery or tumor removal, doctors may also recommend a septoplasty

-Additionally, for people when non-surgical treatments have not successfully treated obstructive sleep apnea or snoring problems, septoplasty surgery is performed.
+Additionally, for people when non-surgical treatments have not successfully treated snoring or obstructive sleep apnea, septoplasty surgery is performed.

 Advantages of modern surgery